Phil Mulloy: The Christies

 Mulloy created The Christies series in 2006 for Spectre Films.
 The series consists of twelve short films: Introduction, Family Values, The Language of Love, Tracey's Dream, The House Painter, A Song For Buster, The Confession, Natural Disaster, Mr. Yakamoto, Gary Challenger, Mr. Christie's Sex Manual, and The Day The Earth Moved.

 Mulloy produced the animated films on computer using the Buahaus Mirage 1.5 package.

 The series won the Mercury Filmworks Prize For Animated Feature in Ottawa, 2006.

-Current work
+Later work

-At present Mulloy is working on a trilogy based on the Christie family.
+At the time of his death, Mulloy was working on a trilogy based on the Christie family.
 Part 1, Goodbye Mister Christie, was completed in 2011.
 Part 2, Dead but not Buried, was completed in summer 2012 and won first prize at the Ottawa Animation festival.
 In 2013 he released Part 3, The Pain and The Pity.
 His short film Endgame won Grand Prix for the best short at the 2016 edition of World Festival of Animated Film - Animafest Zagreb.

-Personal life
+Personal life and death

-His wife is the filmmaker Vera Neubauer, his son is director and screenwriter Daniel Mulloy and his daughter is the Student Academy Award-nominated director Lucy Mulloy.
+Mulloy was married to filmmaker Vera Neubauer, and their children are director and screenwriter Daniel Mulloy and the Student Academy Award-nominated director Lucy Mulloy.

+Vera Neubauer announced that Phil Mulloy had died on 10 July 2025, via social media.
+He was 76.